custom-components/sensor.kodi_recently_added/README.md

 This repository only works on homeassiatant < 0.115.0 and will no longer be updated.

-I am leaving the rest of the README for historical reasons or users who can't use homeassistant >= 0.115.0.
+I am leaving the rest of the README for historical reasons or for users who can't use homeassistant >= 0.115.0.

 # Kodi Recently Added Component